 Infection with Toxoplasma parasites is fairly common, but actual disease caused by this parasite is relatively rare in cats.
 Cats can become infected by Toxoplasma by eating cysts (the dormant stage of the organism) in infected prey or in other raw meat.
 The organism multiplies in the small intestines and in approximately two to three weeks, the spores, called oocysts, are excreted in the infected cat's feces.
 These oocysts take approximately 1-5 days to become capable of infecting another organism after being shed in the feces, highlighting the importance of regular, daily cleaning of the litter box in the control of the spread of toxoplasmosis.
 (For more detailed information on this parasite, see Toxoplasmosis.)

 Human infection: Toxoplasma can be transmitted to humans, although the majority of otherwise-healthy people infected with this organism show few, if any, signs of disease.
 The exception to this is immunocompromised individuals and pregnant women, both of whom should be very careful to avoid exposure to infective toxoplasma oocysts.

 Treatment may require administering one or more dosages of the medication prescribed by your veterinarian.
 Whenever using medications, be sure to carefully follow the directions provided by your veterinarian.

 Parasite reinfections are very common, but can be prevented.
-Parasite control begins with good sanitation procedures.
-This includes daily removal of feces; washing the litter box with a disinfectant (e.g., diluted household bleach) on a regular basis; avoiding overcrowded conditions; avoiding diets with raw meats; and controlling intermediate hosts (fleas, ticks, and rodents).
+Parasite control begins with good sanitation procedures, including daily removal of feces, washing the litter box with a disinfectant (e.g., diluted household bleach) on a regular basis, avoiding overcrowded conditions, avoiding diets with raw meats, and controlling intermediate hosts (fleas, ticks, and rodents).
 Good parasite control is the key to a healthier cat.